michaelb/vim-tips/README.md

 Plug 'michaelb/vim-tips'
 ```

-You need a python(3+)-enabled vim/neovim.
-Other than that vim-tips should be, vim (incl <8), neovim, linux, macOS and windows compatible
+vim-tips should be, vim (incl <8), neovim, linux, macOS and windows compatible

 ## Usage